DIKECC/Lookerlab/README.md

 ### **2️⃣ Facility Type Breakdown for Top States**
 📊 **Objective:** Analyze facility type distribution in states with the most airports
 📌 **Dataset:** Airports
-🔹 **Key Metrics:** Airports Count, State, Facility Types
+🔹 **Data used:** Airports Count, State, Facility Types
-🛠 **Process:** I added the key matrics on the data section and pivoted the facility dimension to show the distribution, sorting by the highest number of airports in each state
+🛠 **Process:** I Pivoted the facility dimension to show the distribution, sorting by the highest number of airports in each state
 🔹 **Final output:** Table visualization in descending order
 <p align="center">
   <img src="https://i.imgur.com/xehkt7M.png" height="80%" width="80%" alt="Replace"/>